Ishraq21/RAGnetic/README.md

   Ensure the RAGnetic server is running with <code>ragnetic start-server</code> and that no firewall is blocking access to the configured host and port.

 - **FileNotFoundError**
-  Verify that all file paths in your agent or workflow YAML files are correct and that the necessary files exist.
+  Verify that all file paths in your agent YAML files are correct and that the necessary files exist.

 - **Database Migration Errors**
   If you encounter errors during <code>ragnetic migrate</code>, it could be due to a malformed connection string or an incompatible database schema.
 Try running <code>ragnetic check-system-db</code> to diagnose the          connection.